Dental Implants — Park Slope, NY

 Maintaining & Caring for Your Dental Implants

-With the right aftercare, dental implants could potentially last more than 30 years or even for the rest of your life!
-This makes them the longest lasting tooth replacement available today.
-However, they will only last this long if you take good care of them, which involves:
+With the right aftercare, dental implants could last more than 30 years or even the rest of your life!
+This makes them the longest-lasting tooth replacement available today.
+However, they will only last this long if you take good care of them.
+Here are the steps you should be taking to keep your dental implants in good shape.